- What are Ideas on RSA Link?

 The Ideas feature on RSA Link gives us one definitive avenue to capture your enhancement idea so that all ideas receive timely and equal review.
 Going forward, the Ideas feature on RSA Link should be the method for customers who wish to submit an enhancement idea.

-For the RSA SecurID Suite there are also some secondary avenues, such as:
+For RSA Adaptive Authentication there are also additional avenues to submit Enhancement Requests, such as:

 - User Groups: Customer-led user groups have been helpful in guiding roadmap decisions in the past.
 RSA encourages user group leaders to consolidate user feedback and post them as Ideas on RSA Link.